mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

 ``port_a`` (and, conversely, when ``T_amb`` is greater than ``port_a.T``, it will **inject heat into** ``port_a``).

-.. todo:: combine with what? it?

-Having such a component model available enables us to combine with the ``ThermalCapacitance`` model and simulate a system just like we modeled in :ref:`some of our earlier heat transfer examples
+Having such a component model available enables us to combine it with the ``ThermalCapacitance`` model and simulate a system just like we modeled in :ref:`some of our earlier heat transfer examples
 <getting-physical>` using the following Modelica code: